yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ## Service Workers
-Another great way to reduce the impact of latency and increase the power of caching in the browser is to use service workers.
+Another great way to reduce the impact of latency and increase the power of caching in browsers is to use service workers.

 A Service Worker is a JavaScript-based network proxy in the browser, enabling the developer to inspect outgoing requests and incoming responses and manipulate them.
-As such, service workers are extremely powerful, and enable developer to go beyond the regular browser HTTP cache in caching their resources.
+As such, service workers are extremely powerful, and enable developers to go beyond the regular browser HTTP cache in caching their resources.
 They enable a bunch of extremely interesting and beneficial use-cases which weren't possible on the web before.

 ### Offline
 The basic use-case which service workers cover is offline support.
-Since they have access to requests and responses, as well as to the browser's cache API, they can use that in order to cache responses as they come in, and later use them if the user is offline.
-That enables sites to create a reliable offline experience, and serve their users even in shady or missing connectivity conditions.
+Since they have access to requests and responses, as well as to the browser's cache API, they can use that to cache responses as they come in, and later use them if the user is offline.
+That enables sites to create a reliable offline experience, and serve their users even in shaky or missing connectivity conditions.

-One of the patterns that emerged if "Offline first", where the previously cached content is served to the user before going to the network, providing them with near-instant experience, while the resources fetched from the network are used to update the content displayed to the user, once they arrive.
+One of the patterns that has emerged is "Offline first", where the previously cached content is served to the user before going to the network, providing them with a near-instant experience, while the resources fetched from the network are used to update the content displayed to the user, once they arrive.

-### Constructing streamed responses
+### Constructing Streamed Responses
 The "offline-first" principle is easy to apply when your web application is a single-page app, but is not limited to that.
-You can get similar impact by caching the static parts of your HTML content in your service worker's cache, and combine the cached content with content fetched from your server using the Streaming API.
+You can achieve a similar impact by caching the static parts of your HTML content in your service worker's cache, and combine the cached content with content fetched from your server using the Streaming API.

-That enables the browser to start processing and displaying the static pieces of the HTML immediately, and fill in the gaps later with the content fetched from the server.
+That lets browsers start processing and displaying the static pieces of the HTML immediately, and fill in the gaps later with the content fetched from the server.

-### Compression decoding
+### Compression Decoding
 We mentioned the plans to include a compression API in the browser.
 Combining such an API with Service Workers can prove to be an extremely powerful tool.
 Right now, browsers have a "monopoly" on new compression